aanjhan/mailmerge/README.md

 It was born out of frustration with macOS's lack of a native equivalent to Microsoft’s mail merge functionality, and the limitations of the Microsoft suite on macOS (e.g., inability to add CC addresses in mail merges).

+## Usage
+Just run mailmerge.py in your favorite way.

 ## Features

 - Reads a CSV file containing email addresses and recipient names.